Long-term care is expensive, and this type of insurance can help you pay for some or all of the services provided by long–term care.

 It isn't unusual for professional or service organizations or associations to offer group long-term care insurance policies to their members.

-If you decide to go this route, just make sure you read the fine print so you're fully aware as to what will happen if you stop being a member or if the coverage is terminated for some reason or another.
+If you go this route, make sure you read the fine print.
+You should be fully aware about what will happen if you stop being a member or if the coverage is terminated.
 (This same piece of advice should be followed for employer-sponsored policies, by the way.)

 People who live in certain states can buy special long-term care insurance policies that are linked to Medicaid.
 Specifically, these policies allow you to keep a set amount of assets while still qualifying for Medicaid.
 (For more information on State Partnership Programs, visit longtermcare.gov.)